A proof of Shelah's eventual categoricity conjecture and an extension to accessible categories with directed colimits: The omitting types theorem for infinite quantifier languages

 \end{enumerate}

 It follows that a $\kappa$-flat continuous functor $\mathcal{C}_{\mathbb{T}} \to \mathcal{S}et$, i.e., a $\kappa$-point of the corresponding $\kappa$-topos of sheaves, is exactly a model of $\mathbb{T}$ omitting all of the $p_i$.
-This topos is clearly $\kappa$-separable, so that as proven in \cite{espindolad}, it will have enough $\kappa$-points.
-However, we need to verify that it is non-degenerate to guarantee that there will be at least one non-trivial such model (it is easy to see that, if on of the types is isolated, the topos is degenerate, but we will see that this is the only obstruction).
+This topos is clearly $\kappa$-separable, so that by the completeness theorem (see section \ref{comp}) it will have enough $\kappa$-points.
+However, we need to verify that it is non-degenerate to guarantee that there will be at least one non-trivial such model (it is easy to see that, if one of the types is isolated, the topos is degenerate, but we will see that this is the only obstruction).